fbpx

 Cancer survivorship

-Cancer support program; cancer rehabilitation program
+Cancer patient support program; cancer rehabilitation program

 SCS Research Interest:

-• Community-based rehabilitation for head and neck cancer
+• Community-based rehabilitation for cancer patients

 • Interventions to increase exercise adherence in cancer patients